-- Keep track of the times you’ve given in (It’s okay, we can’t all have the will power of Superman.
+- Keep track of the times you’ve given in (It’s okay, we can’t all have the willpower of Superman.
 Simply write down the cheat food or missed workout, etc. in a notebook so you can go back and reflect on when the last failure date was.
-This’ll help make them few and far in between.)
+That’ll help make them few and far in between.)

 - Tell everybody (chances are, your friends and family will remind you at every interaction and will be your prime movers in determining your success.
 It’s more guilt in disappointing others than disappointing yourself)